Towards reliable electrical measurements of superconducting devices inside a transmission electron microscope: Results and discussion

+To further probe the superconducting properties of our devices, Fig.~S6 shows the resistance of NbN device 2 as a function of applied magnetic field at $T$=10~K, measured in the PPMS.
+The device exhibits behavior consistent with superconductivity, with a sharp transition to the normal-state resistance at a critical field of $\pm$2.8~T. Such a high critical resistance suggests that the device could also be used in normal TEM mode with the objective lens fully excited.
+Together, the resistance measurements as a function of temperature and magnetic field provide strong evidence for superconductivity, with only a very small residual parasitic shunt contribution likely arising from FIB-deposited W.

-The difference in specimen temperature between the two cases (TEM \textit{versus} vacuum chamber) may arise from differences in the radiative environment.
-In the TEM, the sample sits within a narrow pole-piece gap, whereas in the vacuum chamber the specimen is located {$\sim$}10~cm from the chamber walls.
-This geometry may reduce view factor of warm surfaces.
-Furthermore, in the TEM a weak mechanical contact between the cryo-shield and the goniometer can provide an additional conductive heat path, leading to cryo-shield heating and increasing the radiative load on the specimen.
-In the vacuum chamber, there is no additional mechanical support besides the contact between the sample holder O-ring and the chamber entry port, which may explain the higher temperature observed in the TEM.
+The difference in specimen temperature between experiments in the TEM and in the vacuum chamber may arise from differences in mechanical coupling between the sample holder and its surrounding hardware.
+In the TEM, a weak mechanical contact between the cryo-shield and the goniometer can introduce an additional conductive heat path, leading to cryo-shield heating and thereby increasing the radiative load on the specimen.
+In the vacuum chamber, there is no additional mechanical support beyond the contact between the sample holder O-ring and the chamber entry port.
+Differences in the radiative environment may also play a role: in the TEM, the sample sits within a narrow pole-piece gap, whereas in the vacuum chamber the specimen is located {$\sim$}10~cm from the chamber walls.
+This geometry could reduce the view factor to warm surfaces, potentially lowering the thermal radiation reaching the specimen.

 These results demonstrate that efficient heat shielding is crucial for achieving a low specimen temperature.
 In particular, thermal radiation raises the specimen temperature relative to the thermometer reading.
 The thermometer is located {$\sim$}1~cm away from the specimen position, closer to the helium line, and is therefore cooled more efficiently.
 A drawback of the modified cryo-shield is that the specimen cannot be tilted significantly before the shield blocks the electron beam.
 Additional heat shielding using, for example, cryo-blades within the objective lens pole pieces or a cryo-cage surrounding the specimen should be further investigated.
 Ultimately, in order to achieve the lowest possible specimen temperature, concepts such as liquid-helium-cooled superconducting objective lenses may be necessary \cite{lefranc1982superconducting, weierstall1996electron}.